InspiryThemes/realhomes-docs/docs/add-agents-page.md

 # Add Agents Page

-> Note: If you have imported the demo contents XML then this page is already created.
+> Note: If you have imported demo contents XML then this page is already created.

 Go to **Dashboard → Pages → Add New**